apache/fluo/docs/install.md

 # Fluo Install Instructions

 Install instructions for running Fluo on machine or cluster where Accumulo, Hadoop, and Zookeeper are installed and running.
-If you want to avoid setting up these dependencies, consider using [fluo-dev] or [Zetten].
+The Fluo distribution uses YARN to run workers (which run your Observers) and the Oracle across a cluster.

 ## Requirements